What are my lens choices?

 Different types of implantable lenses are designed to meet individual eye health and lifestyle needs, so be sure to talk to your doctor about which lens is right for you.

 Monofocal lens: This traditional lens will give you good vision for seeing objects in the distance, such as when you’re driving.
-For near vision, such as reading or surfing the Internet, you will typically need to wear glasses.
+For near or intermediate vision, such as reading or surfing the Internet, you will typically need to wear glasses.
 There are many types of monofocal lenses that you can choose.
 You can ask your doctor which one is best for you.

 Multifocal lens: These types of lenses are designed to be able to provide patients the ability to see objects clearly at different distances without glasses—near, far, and everywhere in between.
 The lens material distributes light to different distances, which the eye can focus on for sharper vision.
 For people who are active and find wearing glasses inconvenient, the multifocal lens can be the optimal choice.